prakashbaskarzoho-web/samplerepo/README.md

   - Preview: [https://localzoho.com/payments](https://localzoho.com/payments)
   - Check for broken links: [CMS Link Checker](http://cmsmanager.zohocorp.com/link.php)
 - To go live, mail the list of files to be updated to the respective [WEBSITE COORDINATOR](https://git.csez.zohocorpin.com/zohofinance/zohofinance_website/wikis/website-coordinators).
 The list of modified files will be available in the build trace of the `deployMasterToStaging` task.

 ---

-## Lighthouse Audit
-- For every Master pipeline Lighthouse audit task will run for Home and Pricing pages.
-- To run Lighthouse audit for any other pages, create a pipeline manually for the respective branch and pass a variable with name `link` and its value like:
-`/in/payments/contact-us/` in case of [contact](https://www.zoho.com/in/payments/contact-us/) page and give comma(,) separated values in case of multiple pages.

----